SupremeChow/SurveyMaker/README.md

 3) A more formal entry into the project isn't implemented.
 Ideally, survey creators will access Index.php to create the survey, and will do so by passing a user authentication token to help track identity of the survey, as well as allow editing.
 Further more, an ideal system would allow the survey taker to access takeSurvey.php via a link, which would include the surveyID in the address ala GET request.
 This would then allow take survey to parse this id and pull the relevant form from the db.
 Because submission of a suvery isn't working, or storing one effectively for that matter, this isn't a main task.

+4) Missing Bugs and cleanup.
+There may be some missing bugs I am unaware of, and alot of comment code could be cleaned up.
+Since this isn't in full release, it's not that big of a concern.
+But just a fair warning some lines of codes are left haphazzardly around, and could be cleaned up for better presentation.

+5) CSS.
+Styling wasn't a priority for this project.
+I was more intent in building the functionality (plus, I was learning JQuery and PHP on the sport from the ground up, so styling wasn't on the top of things to do).
+For that reason, only a basic styling was provided to differentiate formFields.